jadeforrest/blog/content/posts/2023-04-10--candidate-review-meeting/index.md

 description: "Avoid the typical boring candidate review meeting, where everyone summarizes their feedback.
 Instead, use this surprisingly effective approach!"
 ---

-Most candidate "sync" meetings are super-boring.
+Most candidate debrief meetings are super-boring.
 Everyone just reads the feedback they already put into the application tracking system.

 A couple of years ago I was introduced to a much better approach, and I'd like to share that today.